Napkin rings are lovely accents to add to any table setting. It’s little details like these that make a house (or apartment) seem more like a home.

 Napkin rings also tend to impress the dinner guests with your fabulous hospitality, not to mention your outstanding creative skills.

 I envision using these napkin rings during the entire fall season, and especially for Thanksgiving.
-However, all it would take is a quick change of colors to make them appropriate for any other holiday or season.
+However, all it would take is a quick change of colors to make them appropriate for any other occasion or season.

 Crochet Wire Napkin Rings: Free Crochet Pattern